wfdoran/python-learn/lession3.md

 ## Exercise 3

 * Create a jupyter-notebook for problems on page 19.
-* Create a jupyter=notebook for problems on page 21.
+* Create a jupyter-notebook for problems on page 21.